BallinOuttaControl/bocbot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

-### Developing on BOCBOT
+### Developing on bocbot
 1. Clone the repo
 2. Make your changes
 3. Push your changes back
---* This causes a Travis CI to start a build and publish your changes to Heroku
+  * This causes a Travis CI to start a build and publish your changes to Heroku

 ### Running bocbot Locally